davidmcclure/intra/README.md

 Once the signal renders in the matplotlib window, click anywhere on the graph and Intra will print a short snippet of text centered around the token offset that corresponds to the x-axis position of the click.
 Zoom and pan with the default matplotlib controls.

+## Does it work?

-Anecdotally, Intra appears to do a good job of finding "self-y" passages in _Leaves of Grass_.
+Anecdotally, it appears to.
+For example, with the example query above on _Leaves of Grass_, Intra appears to do a good job of finding particularly "self-y" passages.
 Clicking near the high peak around word 60,000 in the graph above gives this passage:

 ```text
 -------------------